There is nothing new except what has been forgotten. —Marie Antoinette

 “I think I know what it is, but I’m not sure.
 What’s it called?”

 The first time seeing each card was almost impossible.
 Usually, though, after being told what it was called, along with what it was for, it would finally click!
-I remembered the name . . . for a few seconds, anyway.
-I’d say it a few times over and over.
+I’d say it a few times over and over, and remember the name . . . for a few seconds anyway.
 Next, a new card.
 Once again, she told me the name and explained what it’s for.
 Then, oh, darn it, that first one again.
 Great.
 Back to square one.

 “Don’t worry, Marianne,” she said, “This is very normal.
 Trust me, it will get better.”

 As minutes went by, I remembered the names of the items.
 Then she added a third picture.
 Then a fourth.
 Not too hard anymore to swiftly see one, say its name, do the next, and then the next.

 I felt so much better at the end of that first class.

 Don’t get your hopes up like I did, because the next day I came close to starting from scratch.
 I remember how sad I felt, but thankfully, that day I got them all down a lot faster, even adding more.

 “Soon you’ll have no problem remembering what it’s called the first time you see it!”

 These are actually a few of those original pictures I was given to take home.
 They assumed that years later I’d like to reminisce on how sweet and simple my thinking was.
 Why the names of each with the photo?
 Days later, once it had become easy for me to say the name of each, then the hard part – writing down what they were called.
 Not fun.